coderefinery/git-collaborative/content/distributed.md

 **Objectives**:
 - Learn how to fork, modify the fork, and file a pull request towards the forked repo.
-- Learn how to update your fork with upstream changes.
+- Learn how to update your fork with changes to the forked repository from others.

 **Exercise**:
 - Helper prepares an exercise repository (see below; this will take 5-10 minutes).